 Intrigued by the Catholic faith for years, Dorothy Day converted in 1927.
 In 1933, she co-founded The Catholic Worker, a newspaper promoting Catholic teachings that became very successful and spawned the Catholic Worker Movement, which tackled issues of social justice.
 Day also helped establish special homes to help those in need.

 Writer, editor and social reformer Dorothy Day was born on November 8, 1897, in New York City.
 Day was a radical during her time, working for such social causes as pacifism and women's suffrage.
 She was the third of five children born to her parents, Grace and John, who worked as a journalist.
 The family moved to California for his job when Dorothy was 6 years old.
 They later lived in Chicago.

 A bright student, Day was accepted to the University of Illinois.
 She was enrolled there from 1914 to 1916, but she abandoned her studies to move to New York City.
-There Day became involved in a literary and liberal crowd in the city's Greenwich Village neighborhood.
+There, Day became involved with a literary and liberal crowd in the city's Greenwich Village neighborhood.
 Playwright Eugene O'Neill was one of her friends at the time.
-Day worked as a journalist, writing for several socialist and progressive publications in 1910s and '20s.
+Day worked as a journalist, writing for several socialist and progressive publications in the 1910s and '20s.
 She interviewed a number of interesting public figures of the day, including Leon Trotsky.

 Socially and politically active, Day was arrested several times for her involvement in protests.
 She even went on a hunger strike after being jailed for protesting in front of the White House in 1917 as part of an effort to secure the right to vote for women.

 In her personal life, Day experienced some turmoil.
 She was involved with writer Lionel Moise for a time.
 After Day became pregnant, she gave in to Moise's insistence that she have abortion, but the relationship still didn't last.
 Day then married a literary promoter named Berkeley Tobey, with whom she toured Europe, but they separated within a year.